Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 The result is a mayonnaise that is slightly thinner and runnier than traditional American mayo, as well as being more tangy and a little sweeter.

-Kewpie mayo is a very popular condiment to use on sushi platters but can be used for extra flavor in sandwiches and burgers, as well as a great dressing to add to salads of all kinds.
+Kewpie mayo is a very popular condiment for sushi platters.
+It can also be used for extra flavor in sandwiches and burgers and is a great dressing for salads of all kinds.

 So, we have the bar set by Kewpie Mayo.